-GUIDE was created by the Gwinnett County Board of Commissioners and Board of Education over thirty years ago.
+GUIDE was created by the Gwinnett County Board of Commissioners and Board of Education in 1986.
 We have worked closely with GCPR from the beginning, but our partnership has expanded over the past several years within the context of our substance abuse prevention strategies and training programs.

 Live Healthy Gwinnett, which was launched in partnership between GCPR and Eastside Medical Center, has played a major role the growth of our involvement with GCPR.
 Over the past several years, we have partnered to offer workshops during the Georgia Recreation and Parks Association’s Recreation Programmers Network Workshops to provide those working with youth resources for best practices regarding positive youth development.